Goodyear Tire & Rubber Co (GT)

 Key facts

-- GT price at the close of October 31, 2025 was $6.89 and was inside the primary price channel.
+- GT price at the close of December 31, 2025 was $8.76 and was lower than the bottom border of the primary price channel by $0.25 (2.77%).
+This indicates a possible reversal in the primary trend direction.

-- The growth rate of the secondary trend is 117.25% per annum.
+- The decline rate of the secondary trend is 20.31% per annum.

 - The direction of the secondary trend is opposite to the direction of the primary trend.
 This indicates a possible reversal in the direction of the primary trend.